Dicrocoelium dendriticum: Transmission

 Due to the highly specific nature of this parasite's life cycle, human infections are generally rare.
-Ruminants such as cows and sheep are usually the definitive host, but other herbivorous mammals and humans can also serve as definitive hosts through the ingestion of infected ants.
+Ruminants such as cattle, goats and sheep are usually the definitive host, but other herbivorous mammals and humans can also serve as definitive hosts through the ingestion of infected ants.
 One definitive case involved a man who ingested bottled water contaminated by infected ants.

 Reservoirs

-The main reservoirs for Dicrocoelium dendriticum are sheep, cows, land snails and ants.
-However, Dicrocoelium dendriticum has also been found in goats, pigs and even llamas and alpacas.
+The main reservoirs for Dicrocoelium dendriticum are sheep, cattle, land snails and ants.
+However, Dicrocoelium dendriticum has also been found in goats, pigs, llamas and alpacas.

 In ruminants

-Ruminants are the main definitive host of this fluke but other herbivorous animals, carnivores, and humans can be accidental definitive host.
-Most infections, especially in cows, are asymptomatic but the effect on the liver depends on the number of flukes and the length of infection.
-Since the fluke migrates up the biliary duct — but does not penetrate the gut wall or liver tissue — long infections may cause hypertrophy of the bile duct and liver lesion, even in the absence of symptoms.
-While infections with D. dendriticum are usually symptom free, some animals may show anemia, edema, emaciation, and liver cirrhosis.
-However, many of the symptoms of dicroceliosis are similar to those of other gastro-, intestinal-, and lung-nematode infections.
+Ruminants are the main definitive host of this fluke but other herbivorous animals, carnivores, and humans can be an accidental definitive host.
+Most infections, especially in cattle, are sub-clinical but the effect on the liver depends on the number of flukes and the length of infection.
+Since the fluke migrates up the biliary duct — but does not penetrate the gut wall or liver tissue — long infections may cause hypertrophy of the bile duct and liver lesions, even in the absence of clinical signs.
+Some animals may show anemia, edema, emaciation, and liver cirrhosis.
+However, many of the clinical signs of dicroceliosis are similar to those of other gastro-, intestinal-, and lung-nematode infections.

-The diagnosis of D. dendriticum flukes is mainly from the recovery of adults in liver during necropsy or detecting eggs in animal feces.
+The diagnosis of D. dendriticum flukes is mainly by the recovery of adults in the liver during necropsy or detecting eggs in animal feces.

 There is some evidence connecting decreased liver function from the trematode infection with pregnancy toxaemia and mastitis in ewes when combined with other risk factors.

 Treatment can be difficult due to the fluke's complex life-cycle.
 Various antihelminths, especially Netobimin, have been shown to be effective treatment when an entire herd is infected.
 Animal husbandry practices can decrease the incidence of infection.
 This includes the avoidance of animal grazing early in the day or late in the evening, when ants are more likely to climb to the top of the grass blade.

-Incubation period
+Prepatent period

-The incubation period for Dicrocoelium dendriticum is currently unknown.